Rico00121/til/machine-learning/terminology.md

 > $m$ = number of training examples

 > Divide by $2m$ rather than $2$ just beacuse simplify our derivation later.

+Gradient descent: a algorithm that used to find the minimized cost function J automatically.
+The most important algorithm in ML, applied in most models.
 ## Notation
 $x$ = input variable, feature